bigtreetech/docs/docs/KNOMI2.md

 <img src=img/KNOMI2/KNOMI2_WIFI3.png width="600" />

 !!! note "Wi-Fi Compatibility"
-    Due to device compatibility issues, KNOMI 2 cannot configure networks with `WPA PSK encryption`.If you encounter an error configuring your network with KNOMI 2, please check the encryption method of your router and switch it to `WPA/WPA2 PSK` mixed mode or another compatible mode.
+    Due to device compatibility issues, KNOMI 2 cannot configure networks with `WPA PSK encryption`.If you experience connection issues during setup, please verify your router's encryption settings in the admin panel and change it to `WPA/WPA2 PSK` mixed mode or another supported encryption protocol to establish a successful connection.

 ### Knomi Disconnected

 <div class="div-table">